constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 The problem is to reduce the query execution time by using already computed results from a shared cache.
-The information cached could be the *data source URLs that are contributing to a query*, the *joint* given triple patterns to avoid their calculations, or the *triple patterns*.
+The information cached could be the *data source URLs that are contributing to a query*, the *joint*, given some triple patterns to avoid their calculations or the *triple patterns*.
 The cache could also be interpreted as a checkpoint for a longer execution or as a map of the data sources to explore.
 I propose to investigate those two strategies: